Summary: in this tutorial, you will learn how to use the SQL FETCH

 clause to get consistent output.

-Many database systems support the OFFSET FETCH
+Many database systems support the FETCH

 clause including Oracle Database 12c+, PostgreSQL 10+, and Microsoft SQL Server 2012+.
-However, each database system implements the OFFSET FETCH
+However, each database system implements the FETCH

 clause differently with some variances.

-SQL FETCH examples
+SQL FETCH clause examples #

 We will use the employees